srnichols/StampsPattern/docs/DEPLOYMENT_GUIDE.md

 Use this quick-start to run the Functions app and local data services for development.

+Developer-focused, step-by-step path: see [Developer Quickstart](./DEVELOPER_QUICKSTART.md) for a concise workflow and deeper troubleshooting.

 Prerequisites:
 - .NET SDK 6.x or newer (for build)
 - Node.js + npm (to install Azure Functions Core Tools)